isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Javan Spinach.md

 <section>
 	<h4>Propagation:</h4>
-	<p>Javan Spinach can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a>, but they are usually propagated <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">via stem cuttings</a> in soil or water.</p>
+	<p>Waterleaf can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a>, but they are usually propagated <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">via stem cuttings</a> in soil or water.</p>
 	<br>
 </section>